MG 14/28

 The MG 14/28 Super Sports is a sports car that was launched in 1924.
 It was the second line of cars produced by W R Morris's MG company.
 The first line of cars were 1548cc Morris Oxfords fitted with a two-seater body supplied by Charles Raworth & Sons of Oxford.
 They were built at first in small premises in Alfred Lane, Oxford moving in 1925 to a larger site shared with Morris Motors Limited radiator factory at Bainton Road, Oxford.
 The badge on the front of the car still read Morris Oxford, MG badges were not to appear on the car's nose until 1928 but they did appear below the Morris badge on the honeycomb of the last of the 14-28 cars which had flat nose radiators.

 Cecil Kimber had rebodied a few Morris cars with coachwork to his own design but in 1924 he started to advertise "our popular M.G.
-Saloon" built on the Morris 14/28 Bullnose radiator, Oxford chassis.
+Saloon" built on the Morris 14/28 Morris Oxford bullnose chassis.
 The basic chassis was collected from the nearby Cowley factory and slightly modified and the engine mildly tuned.
 They were then fitted with attractive aluminium panelled bodies painted in two colours with in 1924/5 bolt on artillery wheels with Ace discs and in 1925/6 bolt on wire spoke wheels.